Posts Tagged ‘Laser Hair Removal’

 Choose the “best” to do your bikini hair removal treatment.

 If you want a more permanent solution for hair removal, laser is the way to go.
-Laser hair removal can be a little painful, so a topical anesthetic cream is applied to treated area 30 minutes prior to treatment.
-Laser hair removal does require a series of treatments and should be performed by an experienced, certified laser technician.
-Laser treatments can have serious complications, including burns and scars.
+Laser hair removal can be a little uncomfortable, applying a topical anesthetic cream to the treated area 30-45 minutes prior to treatment make a world of difference.
+Laser hair removal does require a series of treatments, typically 8 treatments, scheduled 6 weeks apart.
+Laser hair removal is only effective on hair that is in the follicle at the time of treatment, so it can not prevent potential follicles from producing hair in the future.
+After an initial series, occasional treatments may be needed to treat any new hair that may have grown.
+Laser treatments can have complications, including burns and scars, which is why it is important that treatment are performed by an experienced laser technician.